TobyGao/vim_setting/README.md

 ---
 # Installed vim plugin:
 1. NERDTree(you can use ctrl-f to enable it.)
+1. YouCompleteMe

 ---

 # INSTALL
 1. ./install.sh
 2. open vim ,execute *:PluginInstall* ,and wait for a while.
+3. cd ~/.vim/bundle/YouCompleteMe
+4. ./install.sh --clang-completer
 ---

 # the useful vim command